yousefelassal/quote-cron/README.md

 > Much wisdom often goes with fewest words.

 > I do not know the American gentleman, god forgive me for putting two such words together.

+> Friendship needs no words - it is solitude delivered from the anguish of loneliness.